KamilWasilonek/Recipes-book/README.md

 The project uses API deployed on heroku: https://github.com/KamilWasilonek/Node_API

-The project was developed using angular and his most important functionalities such as:
+The project was developed using Angular and his most important functionalities such as:
 - TypeScript
 - Components architecture
 - Directives